Blazin64/hugo-blackout/README.md

 # Blackout

-Feb 02, 2019 Update: I will return to development in early May.
-(Unless I can find some free time during this semester.)
+Feb 02, 2019 Update: I will return to developing this theme in early May, unless I can find some free time during this semester.

 Are all those light Hugo themes out there burning your eyes?
 Well, Blackout may be the solution for your problem!